Kevinpgalligan/KevingalWebsite/pages/blog/toki-poetry.md

 That's pretty much how the poem generation works.
 A concise description would be: weighted random search through a graph, with backtracking.

-Maybe, rather than throwing this poem generator on the trash heap of all the useless programs I've written, it'l be the basis for a Twitter or Mastodon bot.
+Maybe, rather than throwing this poem generator on the trash heap of all the useless programs I've written, it'll be the basis for a Twitter or Mastodon bot.
 Stay tuned.
 In the meantime, [here's the code](https://github.com/Kevinpgalligan/toki-poems), and below are a few more poems I've generated.

 A limerick (rhyming scheme *aabba*).